.

 The training is designed to help professionals understand the diversity within the Deaf and Hard of Hearing communities and their cultures.
 Participants will understand what the proper approach is when they get a Deaf or Hard of Hearing consumer/individual and what is the proper accommodation needed to be provided.
 Also, to understand the proper usage and role of American Sign Language.
 Presented by: Sharon E. Price and Ashley Wulf Target Audience: Mental Health Providers, Law Enforcement, Child Protective Services, County Attorneys, Education Professionals, Youth Care Agencies, Non-Profit Agencies, Day Care Providers, Church Leaders, Medical Professional, and anyone who works with children and families.
 Read more

 Stewards of Children® is an evidence-informed, award-winning two and a half hour training that teaches adults to prevent, recognize, and react responsibly to child sexual abuse.
 Through interviews with a very diverse group of people with lived experience, experts, and treatment providers, Stewards of Children® teaches adults practical actions they can take to reduce instances of child sexual abuse in their organizations, families, and communities.
 If you have any questions about the enrollment process, please either email [email protected] or call 531-301-5079.
-Upcoming Sessions: - December 6, 1-3:30 Webinar - March 14, 11am-1:30pm at Project Harmony - June 6, 11am-1:30pm at Project Harmony Please contact the Project Harmony Training Institute at [email protected] to request accommodations for participants hard of hearing.
+Upcoming Sessions: - November 13, 1-3:30 Webinar Please contact the Project Harmony Training Institute at [email protected] to request accommodations for participants hard of hearing.
 Read more

 This is a micro mobile lesson about what it means to "slime" others when debriefing intense experiences.
 Do your best to avoid this tempting behavior and preserve a trauma-informed workplace or household.
 Read more

 Empathic strain is expensive!
 It’s the profound emotional, physical and mental exhaustion that helping professionals and caregivers can develop over the course of their career.
 If not recognized and dealt with, it leads to burnout.
 It costs caretakers their vitality while organizations lose big through attrition.
 We hope you’ll join us as we learn how to reduce the risk of empathic strain, discover tools to mitigate its effects, and look for ways to build support systems and accountability into our days to make our work both fulfilling and sustainable.
-Upcoming Sessions: - November 7, 9-11 at Project Harmony - February 19, 1-3pm Webinar - April 8, 1-3pm at Project Harmony - June 17, 9-11 Webinar Contact [email protected] with questions, or to request accommodations for participants who are hard of hearing.
+Upcoming Sessions: - October 8, 1-3pm at Project Harmony - December 17, 1-3pm at Project Harmony Contact [email protected] with questions, or to request accommodations for participants who are hard of hearing.
 Read more

 Shopping Cart